Vox V807 Standard Echo Reverb Unit by Thomas Organ - 1966 - 1968

 Most popular echo units from the 1960's, such as the Echoplex, JMI Vox Echo Standard and JMI Vox Echo Deluxe, employed a capstan (motor) driven continuous loop of audio recording tape and a series of tape heads.
 The first tape head recorded the original or "dry" signal onto the audio tape loop.
 An additional set of up to six evenly spaced tape heads played back the original signal as the tape passed over them, now delayed to simulate an echo.
 A final head erased the original signal from the tape at the completion of the loop.
 A downside to tape driven echo units was the need to periodically clean the tape heads and replace tape loops due to wear.

 Thomas Organ wanted to design an solid-state echo circuit for their home organs that did not require the periodic maintenance of tape based units.
 The engineering department at Thomas Organ developed a motor driven "electrostatic memory disk" for their organs that electronically created an echo effect without tape loops.
 At the heart of the Thomas electrostatic memory disk was a spinning metal disk resembling the platter in a modern hard drive.
 The original audio signal from a guitar or microphone was electrostatically recorded on this spinning disk.
-Several pickups evenly spaced around the disk picked up this delayed signal to simulate an echo effect.
+Several conductive neoprene brushes spaced around the disk picked up this delayed signal to simulate an echo effect.
 Thomas Organ adapted the electrostatic memory disk designed for their home organs to the Vox V807 Standard Echo unit.
 You can read more about the Thomas Organ electrostatic memory disk in the V807 "Under the Hood" web page.

 Jacks and Controls

 The solid-state Vox V807 Standard Echo Reverb included two input jacks, "Instrument" and "Guitar."
 The "Instrument" jack was tailored for "flat" audio response, gain for this input was adjusted by the "Instrument Volume" control.
 The "Guitar" jack was a fixed gain input designed to accent treble response.
 The "Output" jack accepted a standard ¼" cable to connect the V807 to an amplifier.
 An RCA style jack labeled "Remote Switch" accepted a single SPST foot switch, such as the Vox "Egg" pedal, for remote operation of the echo effect.
 The "Blend" control balanced the amount of original, or "dry" signal (control fully counter-clockwise) to the delayed or "wet" signal (control fully clockwise).
-A three way rotary "Effect" switch selected from one of three delay effects, Echo, Delay Echo and Reverb.
+A three-way rotary "Effect" switch selected one of three delay effects, Echo, Delay Echo and Reverb.

 JMI Vox Lead Engineer Dick Denney Visits Thomas Organ - October 1965